Elizabeth Reed, LCSW - Therapist at Grow Therapy

 What can clients expect to take away from sessions with you?

 My first session typically introduces therapy, orients the client, and establishes the foundation and basic expectations of our professional therapeutic relationship, and then the latter half of the first session is really an opportunity for the client to say what brings them to therapy now.
-After the first session, typically I provide a structured 2-5 session comprehensive bio-psycho-social assessment, the purpose of which is to panoramically understand what is going on in the client's life, and identify and prioritize therapy goals that will be the basis of the interventions to come.
+After the first session, typically I provide a best practice structured 2-5 session comprehensive bio-psycho-social assessment, the purpose of which is to panoramically understand what is going on in the client's life, and help the client identify and prioritize therapy goals that will be the basis of the interventions to come.

 Explain to clients what areas you feel are your biggest strengths.